-The City will work to support the County in achieving its 2024 goals related to homelessness.
-These goals are articulated in the County's 2024 Annual Action Plan.
+The City will work to support the County in achieving its 2025 goals related to homelessness.
+These goals are articulated in the County's 2025 Annual Action Plan.

-Addressing the emergency shelter and transitional housing needs of homeless persons:

-The Lancaster County Homelessness Coalition continues to monitor the needs of emergency and transitional housing.
-Emergency shelter that can be accessed by any family type is the highest priority to receive funding in 2024 because this is the biggest area of need in the community.
+Addressing the emergency shelter and transitional housing needs of homeless persons transitional housing.
+Emergency shelter that can be accessed by any family type is the highest priority to receive funding in 2025 because this is the biggest area of need in the community.